-Unfortunately, besides the abovementioned collaboration with Addfuel on the blue wall, while in Lisbon I found only this mural by Eime.
-It depicts an angry man showing his teeth and it is titled “Rage against the machine”.
+This mural by Eime on the Blue Wall depicts an angry man showing his teeth and it is titled “Rage against the machine”.

 This is another abandoned building on Av.
 Fontes Pereira de Melo that was color-washed by international street artists thanks to the CRONO project.

 Here we can see a crocodile, which is one of Ericailcane’s iconic and anthropomorphic animals aimed at representing the modern man in all his flaws, and a black-and-white, kind-of-creepy bird by Lucy McLauchlan.
 Between these two large-scale animals there is Thoma Vuille’s signature cat.

 Read about my week with Lucy McLauchlan in Rome

 Street Art in Lisbon > How & Nosm (ES)